Introduction to HTTPS

 Why do we need SSL and HTTPS now?

-Google has announced that as of version 70 of Chrome which is due for release in October 2017 users (which includes all Android phones) will receive a ‘NOT SECURE’ message when visiting any page that contains enquiry forms on your website, whether it’s for completing a business enquiry or simple site searches.
+As of version 70 of Chrome users (which includes all Android phones) will receive a ‘NOT SECURE’ message when visiting any page that contains enquiry forms on your website, whether it’s for completing a business enquiry or simple site searches.
 Eventually over time, this message will appear on every page.

 We also understand other browsers like Firefox (who already tag insecure login forms with a warning) will follow suit in the very near future.
 Google have stated now that this is the first step in their long-term plan to mark all pages served through HTTP as ‘NOT SECURE’.